"

 Part 3: Build vs. buy for health IT - the framework, with HIPAA compliance and on-prem deployment built in.

-A few seconds seems like a rounding error - in most software contexts.
-A web page that loads slowly is bad UX.
-Nobody gets hurt.
-A clinical alert that arrives seconds late is a different problem, and the clinical literature on time-to-treatment makes this concrete.
+Four seconds seems like a rounding error.
+In most software contexts, it is.
+A web page that loads in 4 seconds instead of instant is slow - but nobody gets hurt.
+A clinical alert that arrives 4 seconds late is a different category of problem, and the clinical literature on time-to-treatment for specific conditions makes this concrete.

 Clinical context

-Most RPM platforms don't measure their end-to-end alert latency in production.
-I couldn't find any citation to validate actual numbers, unless we get specific to the device level.
-I was looking for a real measure in a 400-bed hospital, on a WiFi network shared with PACS imaging systems, behind a proxy server, with 300 connected devices and 80 concurrent care team dashboard sessions.
+The uncomfortable truth is that most RPM platforms don't measure their end-to-end alert latency in production.
+They measure it in the lab, on a controlled network, with a small number of simulated devices.
+They do not measure it in a 400-bed hospital, on a WiFi network shared with PACS imaging systems, behind a proxy server, with 300 connected devices and 80 concurrent care team dashboard sessions.

-"A system that delivers accurate data on a polling interval is not a real-time monitoring system.
+"A system that delivers accurate data 8 seconds late is not a real-time monitoring system.
 It's a delayed monitoring system with a real-time UI."

 Why Hospital Networks Break Everything

-Hospital networks were designed for PACS imaging, EHR access, administrative systems, and staff communications - none of which have the continuous, low-latency streaming requirements of a patient monitoring system with hundreds of devices pushing vitals every few seconds.
+Hospital networks were not designed for the real-time data delivery requirements of modern RPM platforms.
+They were designed for PACS imaging, EHR access, administrative systems, and staff communications - none of which have the continuous, low-latency streaming requirements of a patient monitoring system with hundreds of devices pushing vitals every few seconds.

 The result is a network environment that systematically breaks the assumptions most streaming infrastructure is built on: